autowarefoundation/autoware.universe/planning/behavior_velocity_crosswalk_module/README.md

 #### Dead lock prevention

 If there are objects stop within a radius of `min_object_velocity * ego_pass_later_margin` meters from virtual collision point, this module judges that ego should stop based on the pass judge logic described above at all times.
 In such a situation, even if the pedestrian has no intention of crossing, ego continues the stop decision on the spot.
-So, this module has another logic for dead lock prevention, and if the object continues to stop for more than `max_yield_timeout` seconds after ego stops in front of the crosswalk, this module judges that the object has no intention of crossing and switches from **STOP** state to **PASS** state.
+So, this module has another logic for dead lock prevention, and if the object continues to stop for more than `timeout_no_intention_to_walk` seconds after ego stops in front of the crosswalk, this module judges that the object has no intention of crossing and switches from **STOP** state to **PASS** state.
 The parameter `stop_object_velocity_threshold` is used to judge whether the objects are stopped or not.
 In addition, if the object starts to move after the module judges that the object has no intention of crossing, this module judges whether ego should stop or not once again.

 <figure markdown>
   ![no-intension](docs/no-intension.svg){width=1000}